 4. What is your professional and academic background?

 5. Why CGU?

 6. Why the School of Educational Studies?

-- Faculty in Education carefully review the application materials for evidence of promise and for compatibility of applicant interests with areas of specialization within the faculty.
+- Faculty in Education carefully review the application materials for evidence of promise and for compatibility of applicant interests with areas of specialization within the school.

 - Applications are accepted on a rolling basis; however, there are priority deadlines for those who wish to be considered for fellowship awards.
 Those admitted early for fall may request to begin course work during the preceding summer session.

-This is one of our smallest and yet best known emphasis areas and there is far more demand for the program than we have the ability to accommodate.
-We are presently at our enrollment limit in Special Education and we have therefore suspended admissions to this emphasis area.
+This is one of our smallest and yet best known emphasis areas and there is far more demand for this program than we are able to accommodate.
+We are presently at our enrollment limit in Special Education and have suspended admissions to this emphasis area.
 We look forward to reopening admissions to Special Education in a future semester.
 In the meantime, however, we encourage you to consider applying to one of our other emphasis areas.
 These include Teaching, Learning, and Culture; Urban Leadership; and Higher Education.

 General Admissions Information